Last updated 31 October 2022

 Means-tested care fees

-People with sufficient financial means can be asked to pay a care fee as well as the basic daily fee above.
+People with sufficient financial means can be asked to pay this care fee as well as the basic daily fee.

-Currently the maximum daily fee is $28.05 but this will change over time either because of the increase in the maximum or because your financial circumstances improve.
+Currently the maximum daily fee is between $0 and $264.81, but this will change over time either because of the increase in the maximum or because your financial circumstances improve.

-It is important to understand, however, that the government has placed a yearly cap of $25 731 and a lifetime cap of $61 754 on the amount you may have to pay for this fee.
+It is important to understand, however, that the government has placed a yearly cap of $29 399.40 and a lifetime cap of $70 558.66 on the amount you may have to pay for this fee.
+Please note, these maximum amounts will increase at the same time as the aged-care fees on 20 March and 20 September each year.

 You cannot be asked to pay more than the yearly amount or, ultimately the lifetime amount however long you may reside in the facility.
-Bear in mind, however, that the caps themselves are indexed and will increase each year.
+Bear in mind that the caps themselves are indexed and will increase each year.
 Centrelink will tell you when you have reached the respective caps.

-A person is not required to pay an income-tested fee if they:
+A person is not required to pay a means-tested fee if they:

 - are a full means-tested pensioner